Pyrdacor/Ambermoon/FileSpecs/Graphics.md

 - 3 bit: 8 possible colors (e.g. used by the user interface)
 - 4 bit: 16 possible colors (e.g. used by 3D textures)
-- 5 bit: 32 possible colors (e.g. used by map tile graphics)
+- 5 bit: 32 possible colors (e.g. used by map tile graphics or items)

 But the bits are not packed together for each pixel of the graphic.
-They are stored in so called "planes".
+They are stored in so called "bit planes".

 Each plane contains a specific bit (e.g. the first) of each pixel.
 So a 3 bit graphic has 3 planes, a 4 bit graphic 4 planes and so on.

 But it's a bit more complicated.
-The graphic is divided into pixel lines.
-For each pixel line there are the mentioned 3 to 5 planes containing bits 0 to 4 of each pixel in the pixel line.
+The graphic is divided into pixel rows (or scan lines).
+For each pixel row there are the mentioned 3 to 5 planes containing bits 0 to 4 of each pixel in the row.

-So if you have an 4bit 16x32 pixel graphic you would have 4 planes for every 16 pixel row.
+So if you have a 4-bit 16x32 pixel graphic you would have 4 planes for every 16 pixel row.
 As each plane has 1 bit per pixel you would have 16 bits per plane and row:

 ```
 Row0Plane0 Row0Plane1 Row0Plane2 Row0Plane3